 You’re going to be in your seat for a long time, so prioritise comfort over fashion and looking good!
 Wear your comfiest clothes, be it jogging pants, hoodie or whatever, just make sure you wear them, as it will make it much easier to cope with a long haul flight!

 I sometimes wonder how people wear jeans or suits on long journeys.
 The thought of sitting on a plane for hours in uncomfortable clothes is horrible.
 Whatever works for you in the comfort department, make sure you wear it!

-Knowing how to pack a carry-on for your flight can make the world of difference.
+Knowing how to pack a carry-on for your flight can make a world of difference.
 Comfortable clothes and some essential toiletries can go a long way to making your flight that little bit comfier!